I don't own these characters. Sunrise does.

 Natsuki only smiled.
 She was rewarded with a short, but loving kiss on the mouth.
 Yes, doing those cheesy, corny romantic things certainly paid off, she thought to herself.
 Shizuru giggled a bit again when she saw the contented look on Natsuki's face.

 "Yes?"
 Natsuki replied while trying to hold back a yawn.
 The gentle caressing of Shizuru's hand through her hair was very close to sending her off to dreamland.
-She doubted that she would last much longer if things persisted.
+She doubted she would last much longer if things persisted.

 "Maybe it's time we told your family outright," Shizuru commented, maintaining a low and calm voice.
-She hoped that this did not upset her lover and end their wonderful day together.
+She hoped this did not upset her lover and end their wonderful day together.

 "Yes, about us.
 It's been such a long time.
 We've already told my family, after all," Shizuru pointed out.